Michael Bay's unrealized projects: The Birds remake

-In 2008, Bay will produce a remake of The Birds through Platinum Dunes with Scott Derrickson writing and directing the movie with Naomi Watts as Melanie Daniels for Universal Pictures.
-In 2009, Martin Campbell was set to direct from a script by Billy Ray and Peter Craig, Watts left the project and Dennis Illiades taking over when Campbell directed Green Lantern.
+In 2008, Bay will produce a remake of The Birds through Platinum Dunes with Martin Campbell directing, Billy Ray and Peter Craig writing the screenplay, Naomi Watts as Melanie Daniels for Universal Pictures.
 On 28 February 2014, Diederik Van Rooijen was set to direct the remake, with Jonathan Herman writing the script.
 However, the movie was revived as a BBC miniseries without Platinum Dunes.